If you want to sell or supply alcohol in Central Hawke's Bay, you must have a current alcohol licence.

 To object to an alcohol licence application, you'll need to:

-You need to file your objection with us within 15 working days of the online public notice announcing an application has been made.
-To do so email us here, or by post or in person to 28-32 Ruataniwha Street, Waipawa, 4210.
+You need to file your objection with us within 25 working days of the public notice being published in the newspaper.

 Disclaimers and Copyright